-5. Direct your students to BCIA’s recommended books, biofeedback articles, and neurofeedback articles on the BCIA website.
+5. Direct your students to BCIA’s biofeedback texts and articles, HRV Biofeedback texts and articles, and neurofeedback texts and articles on the BCIA website.
 You might also encourage them to check out BCIA’s Facebook page (we’re bcia1981) for podcasts, the latest science news, and informative videos.
 Your syllabus, course platform (Blackboard or Moodle), and website are great places to insert our article, book, and Facebook links.

 6. Use Yucha and Montgomery's Evidence-Based Practice in Biofeedback and Neurofeedback (2nd ed.) to help document the efficacy of biofeedback and neurofeedback services for class lectures and professional presentations.
 You may purchase this indispensable reference from the Association for Applied Psychophysiology and Biofeedback (AAPB).

 7. Recommend your full-time students who are applying for BCIA certification for the Francine Butler Scholarship for biofeedback or the Genie Bodenhamer-Davis Scholarship for neurofeedback.
 These competitive awards cover all of a successful applicant’s certification fees.
 Remember, all of your students who are pursuing relevant health care degrees can save $100 from the filing fee by applying while still a student.